NEI (Noisy Expected Improvement) Demo

 plt.legend(loc='lower left');

-This is very similar to what the FB paper talked about and I think exactly the kind of thing we should be emphasizing in our discussions in a potential blog post which talks about BO applications of QMC.
+This is very similar to what the FB paper talked about, and we think exactly the kind of thing we should be emphasizing in our discussions in a potential blog post which talks about BO applications of QMC.

-Such a blog post is something that I would be happy to write up, by the way.
+Such a blog post is something that we would be happy to write up, by the way.